 3. Focus on Accuracy First

 Type slowly but correctly until you hit 95%+ accuracy.
-Then gradually increase speed.
+Then gradually increase your speed.
 Rushing creates bad habits that are hard to break.

 4. Master the 100 Most Common Words